Research Application Overview, Review Process and Procedures

 External Data Repositories

-The FHS welcomes proposals from outside investigators.
-Research interests beyond the core aspects of the FHS mission are initiated as ancillary studies.
-Though not required, collaboration with FHS investigators is encouraged as it helps to maximize the scientific potential of the unique data.
 FHS clinical and research data is stored in the following repositories and may be accessed by application.
 These repositories are managed and administered independently of the Framingham Heart Study.
+There are no fees charged for data accessed through dbGaP or BioLINCC.
 Please check the following repositories before applying for data through FHS.

 Framingham Heart Study molecular genetic data (e.g. SHARe (100K, 550K, and Omni5 SNPs), CARe (50K SNPs from ~2,100 candidate genes), Medical Resequencing (targeted re-sequencing), SABRe (proteomics, metabolomics/lipomics, immunoassays, gene expression and microRNA profiling), and ESP Heart-GO (exome sequencing)) in combination with the phenotypic data is now available through dbGaP at the Framingham Cohort link.
 New applications for all molecular genetic data linked to phenotypes should follow the process outlined at dbGaP.

-Much of Framingham's Original Cohort and Offspring exam data is available through NHLBI's BioLINCC.
+Much of Framingham's Original Cohort, Offspring, and Third Generation exam data is available through NHLBI's BioLINCC.
 New applications for clinical data should follow the process outlined at BioLINCC.